 Safety seats can be installed at the Gloucester Police Department

 by scheduling an appointment with Lieutenant Joseph Fitzgerald.
 Lt.
-Fitzgerald works the day shift, 8:00 am to 4:00 pm.
-The best way to arrange an appointment is through email Lt Joseph Fitzgerald
+Fitzgerald works the day shift from 8:00 am to 4:00 pm.
+The best way to arrange an appointment is by contacting: Lt.
+Joseph Fitzgerald

 Child Passenger Safety Recommendations

 Child Passenger Safety Resources

 - Always follow manufacturers’ instructions when installing a child safety seat.

 - Children 12 years old and younger should sit in the rear seat whenever possible to reduce the risk of death or serious injury.